zulip/zulip/docs/tutorials/new-feature-tutorial.md

 **Testing:** There are two types of frontend tests: node-based unit tests and blackbox end-to-end tests.
-The blackbox tests are run in a headless browser using CasperJS and are located in `frontend_tests/casper_tests/`.
+The blackbox tests are run in a headless Chromium browser using Puppeteer and are located in `frontend_tests/puppeteer_tests/`.
 The unit tests use Node's `assert` module are located in `frontend_tests/node_tests/`.
 For more information on writing and running tests, see the [testing documentation](../testing/testing.md).